srinikhil-07/Nikhil0487.github.io/_posts/iOS/2021-01-02-swiftui-tutorial.markdown

 1. Landmark Lists: Display list of your country's top headlines returned by the API,
 2. Landmark Categories: Display categories of NewsAPI top headline (there are about 6 of them),
-3. Landmark Featured: Feature top headlines randomised (and after some usage in phone intelligense basde on apps usage) to pick most relevant News item,
+3. Landmark Featured: Feature top headlines randomised (and after some usage form an algorithm based on apps usage) to pick most relevant News item,
-4. Tab view to switch between points 1 and 2,
+4. Tab view: to switch between points 1 and 2,
 5. User profile: Editable view with relevant fields (e.g., country etc.),
 6. Animation: Start forming animations based on users news reading patterns.